Doncaster railway line: 1969-1972: Work begins

-This plan is what the later included in the 1979 (Edition 12) Melway street directory, albeit with additional short lengths of tunnel at various places along the outer section of the route.
-It remained in the 1982 (Edition 14) Melway'.
+That plan was what was shown in the 1979 (Edition 12) Melway street directory, albeit with additional short lengths of tunnel at various places along the outer section of the route.
+It remained in the 1982 (Edition 14) Melway.

 1973-1990: Partial land sales and Government pull-out

-In May 1973 the state Liberal Party pledged to build the line if elected, but only to Bulleen.
+In May 1973, the state Liberal Party pledged to build the line if elected, but only to Bulleen.
 They were returned to power at the state election.
 By December the same year the Parliamentary Public Works Committee had begun to re-examine the outer section of the line, considering three routes.
-The first costing $24 million would terminate at Bulleen, the second continued with a branch to Doncaster Road and cost $28 million, and the third was the original route but now costed at $63 million.
-By March 1974 the cost of the full line was reported by The Age to have increased to $73 million, and that none of the proposed routes could be considered on economic grounds, and a busway would be a better investment.
+The first, costing $24 million, would terminate at Bulleen, the second continued with a branch to Doncaster Road and cost $28 million, and the third was the original route but now costed at $63 million.
+By March 1974, the cost of the full line was reported by The Age to have increased to $73 million, but that none of the proposed routes could be considered viable on economic grounds, with a busway being a better investment.

 Despite doubts on the viability of the project, in July 1975 it was reported in The Sun that the Victorian Railways had purchased 18 properties for the railway.
 It was also reported in The Age that the government would still complete the railway, even though government sources put the cost up to $120 million, up from $74 million the year before.
 The proposed commencement date was after the completion of the underground City Loop in 1980.